Factbox - Why the Zika virus is causing alarm

-April 25 Global health officials are racing to better understand the Zika virus behind a major outbreak that began in Brazil last year and has spread to many countries in the Americas.
+Global health officials have said that the Zika virus, which has been linked to severe birth defects in thousands of babies in Brazil, is rapidly spreading in the Americas and could infect up to 4 million people.
+The race is on to develop a Zika vaccine.

-The following are some questions and answers about the virus and current outbreak:
+Here are some questions and answers about the virus and the current outbreak.

 How do people become infected?

-Zika is transmitted to people through the bite of infected female mosquitoes, primarily the Aedes aegypti mosquito, the same type that spreads dengue, chikungunya and yellow fever.
+The virus is transmitted to people through the bite of infected female Aedes mosquitoes, the same type of mosquito that spreads dengue, chikungunya and yellow fever.
 The Pan American Health Organization (PAHO) said Aedes mosquitoes are found in all countries in the Americas except Canada and continental Chile, and the virus will likely reach all countries and territories of the region where Aedes mosquitoes are found.

-There is no treatment or vaccine for Zika infection.
-Companies and scientists are racing to develop a safe and effective vaccine for Zika, but the World Health Organization (WHO) had said it would take at least 18 months to start large-scale clinical trials of potential preventative shots.
+There is no treatment or vaccine available for Zika infection.
+Companies and scientists are racing to develop a safe and effective vaccine for Zika, but one is not expected to be ready for months or years.

 How dangerous is it?